-You must activate your account by calling us or using Citi Online before it is used.
-When you activate your card, you agree to be bound by the terms of your credit contract.
-If you do not activate your account within 30 calendar days of the account approval date, we may withdraw our Loan offer to enter this contract with you.
+You must activate your account by calling us or using internet banking before it is used.
+When you first use your account or activate your card, you agree to be bound by the terms of your credit contract.
 No one can use the account before it is activated.
 Any special promotion will not be activated until your account is activated.